 Academic Calendar: Semesters

-We will let you know your group and room for the Meet your Personal Academic Tutor session during the Course Welcome on Monday 16th September.
-If you are unable to attend this session or have any queries regarding this please go to ER.1.14 (Erasmus) at the beginning of the Meet your Personal Academic Tutor activity to find out your group.
+You will be informed of your group and room for the Meet your Personal Academic Tutor session during the Course Welcome on Monday 15th September.
+If you are unable to attend this session or have any queries regarding this please go to NS03 - 04 (Newton) at the beginning of the Meet your Personal Academic Tutor activity to find out your group.

 Your teaching timetable